mehal17chaudhary-sudo/Junction-Linked-List_V1/README.md

 ## What's better, and what isn't

 JLI is compared against a **textbook probabilistic skip list** (p = 0.5) — deliberately the sharpest baseline available, since a skip list isolates the "index lives on the node" cost with no other structural change (unlike a B-tree, which replaces the list entirely).
-It is *not* compared against B-trees/B+-trees empirically; Appendix H gives a complexity-only comparison instead (see below).
+It is *not* compared against B-trees/B+-trees empirically; a complexity-only comparison is given instead (see below).

 **Memory — unconditionally better.**
 Across all 87 tested configurations, JLI's structural index overhead was **75.0%–80.4%** of the skip list's (mean ≈77.8%), with **zero exceptions**.
 This holds most cleanly in BUILD (a single fixed configuration, never tuned for search), showing the memory win is structural, not a side effect of the parameter search favoring memory-friendly configs.